My Pregnancy Calculator

 How Estimates Are Calculated

-The MOST Important Factor: Baby's Cues
+The Most Important Factor: Baby's Cues

 More important than any calculator is learning to recognize and respond to your baby's hunger and fullness cues.

-Other Signs Baby is Getting Enough
+Other Signs Baby Is Getting Enough

 Beyond estimated volumes, look for these reassuring signs:

-CRITICAL DISCLAIMER: Consult Your Pediatrician
+Important Disclaimer: Consult Your Pediatrician

 Frequently Asked Questions About Baby Feeding Amounts